 8 to 10 peppercorns

-1 leek, white parts only cut ½ inch lengthwise
+1 leek, (white parts only) cut into 1/2 inch lengthwise

-Place chicken, vegetables, herbs and spices in a 12 quart stockpot, add water.
+1. Place chicken, vegetables, herbs and spices in a 12 quart stockpot, add water.
 Cook on high heat until it begins to bubble.
 Turn heat down to medium low to achieve a gentle simmer.
-Simmer for 6 to 8 hours adding water to keep the bones submerged.
-Skim off the scum, which are impurities with a fine mesh sieve.
+Simmer for 6-8 hours adding water to keep the bones submerged.
+Skim off the scum, (which are the impurities) with a fine mesh sieve.

-When the stock is ready the bones will be brittle.
+2. When the stock is ready, the bones will be brittle.
 Pour the solids through a fine mesh sieve into another pot surrounded by ice water.
 The stock needs to cool to at least 40 degrees in two hours.

-Keeps in a refrigerator for up to a week but begins to loose flavor within 3 days.
-Keeps frozen for up to a month
+Your stock will keep in the refrigerator for up to a week, but will begin to loose flavor within 3 days.
+Keeps frozen for up to 1 month.

-7 pounds of beef or veal bones, sawed into 2 inch chunks
+7 lbs. of beef or veal bones, sawed into 2 inch chunks

 5 bay leaves